34

 Traffic brings out the worst in people

 .
-I don't need to go into detail because I feel that you already understand what I mean.
+I don't need to go into detail because you understand what I mean.
 Sometimes, we try our best not to become one of those stupid people.
 However, there are exceptions when unusual circumstances pull you out of your foolishness and force you to do the unexpected.
-For example, I was caught in a gridlock of unexplainable traffic at Kapahulu avenue and Mo'omeheu street.
+For example, I was caught in a gridlock of unexplainable traffic at Kalākaua and Kapahulu Avenue.
 It was 7 pm.
 It was March 10, 2011.
-As far as the eye could see, the line of cars went back to the Lunalilo freeway underpass and all the way forward toward Waikiki.

-At that moment, my phone rang, and I saw that my brother Kenji was calling me from Japan.
+As far as the eye could see, the line of cars stretched to the end of Waikiki.At that moment, my phone rang, and I saw that my brother Kenji was calling me from Japan.
 "Hello?"
-There was some unusual static on his side, but I could barely make out what he was saying.
-Then, finally, I got a bit of something that sounded like it made sense.
-"Brah, check this out!"

 It went static again, and then the screen began to flicker.
 Suddenly, Kenji's face appeared.
 He was driving somewhere.
 I couldn't tell, really.
-It looked like a city somewhere.
-"Brah, check this out!
-This is nuts!"
-He flips his phone around, and it's facing out from his car window.
-There's water filtering through the streets, and it's black.
-It's flowing around cars, sidewalks, and people.
-"Kenji, what is that?"
-I ask him.
-There's no answer, the phone goes dead.
-I called Kenji right back, and he answered.
-"What's up, dingleberry?"
+It looked like a city.
+He turns his phone around, and it's facing out from his car window.
+There's black water filtering through the streets, flowing around cars, sidewalks, and people.

 "Fuck you," I replied.
 "Where are you right now?"

-"I'm about to drive into Tōhoku for a photoshoot; why?"
+"I'm about to drive into Tōhoku for a photo shoot; why?"
 He asked.

 "Did you just call me right now?"